run2bizdocs/documentation/en-us/docs/4biz-helium/processes/service-level/use/service-level-agreement.md

 | Capture Hour      | Enter the SLA "capture" and "Resolution" time                                   |
 | Capture Minute    | Enter SLA "capture" and "Resolution" minutes                                    |

-!!! faq "Do You Know"

-    Target is a place where the user will identify their main targets for using the SLA The system will make a treeview (with contracts / Services / Activities) and on it,  When assign activities to the SLA the system enable te user to View / Edit the financial value of the Service.

 ### Automation